 Today, it’s just common sense to be proactive and take a careful look around you to ensure that an event, business or the place you may be looking to live has taken the appropriate steps to keep you safe.

 Finally, if you are hurt or injured in a business or on a residential property, seek medical treatment immediately and then contact us to see if you have a case.
 We will investigate to determine if there is liability on the part of the operator or property owner.

-The attorneys at Coker, Schickel, Sorenson, Posgay, Camerlengo & Iracki have successfully litigated many such cases where the failure of a land/business owner to provide adequate security resulted in the death of guests or patrons or left them with severe, life altering injuries.
+Several attorneys at Coker Law have successfully litigated many cases where the failure of a land/business owner to provide adequate security resulted in the death of guests or patrons or left them with severe, life altering injuries.

 We have the resources and know-how to represent you in these types of cases.